Models¶

 ...

-This is already quite a complex example where User
+This is already quite a complex example where User and Product have both common functionality

-as well the get_description()
+like the id and description as well the get_description() function.

 Limitations¶